 The process is fully automatic, all you need to do is wait several seconds and you’re all set.

 If pesky errors are what’s keeping you from accessing your WordPress dashboard, you can use the Hostinger auto-installer feature instead.

 It’s a similar method to the one mentioned before, as the only difference is that you will have to download and then re-upload your wp-content files manually to reset WordPress installation.

 - First of all, you’ll need to connect to your account using an FTP client, such as FileZilla.

 - Once you have access to your files, you need to download your website’s wp-content folder.
 In FileZilla, on the right-side window (remote site), find and right-click on the wp-content folder and select Download.
 Your files will be downloaded to your computer to the location you’ve selected on the left-side window (local site).
 This process might take a few minutes to finish.

-- Now, login to your Hostinger account and hit the Auto Installer button under the Website section in hPanel.
+- Now, login to your Hostinger website hosting account and hit the Auto Installer button under the Website section in hPanel.
 Find and select the WordPress option.

 - A new window will pop up.
 Here, fill in the required information, such as login details and website title, and make sure the “Overwrite Existing Files” option is selected.
 Click Install.

 - Go back to your FTP client and make sure to refresh the file and folder lists.
 From the left-side window, select the previously downloaded wp-content folder, right-click and select Upload.
 Make sure you’re uploading the files to site’s root directory.

 This method replaces the core WordPress files, providing you with a fresh new copy of WordPress while keeping your content files such as themes and plugins unchanged.